 PCC's accounts receivable includes tuition and fee charges to students and amounts due from federal grantor agencies.
 The allowance for doubtful accounts is stated at an amount which management believes will be adequate to absorb possible losses on accounts receivable that may become uncollectible based on evaluations of the collectability of these accounts and prior collection experience.
 The allowance is established through a provision for uncollectible accounts charged to tuition and fees.
-For the years ended September 30, 2021 and 2020, the tuition and fees in the Statements of Revenues, Expenses, and Changes in Net Position is reported net of the provision for uncollectible accounts of \$0 and \$117,939, respectively.
+For the years ended September 30, 2022 and 2021, there was no allowance for doubtful accounts reported for all accounts are collectible.